ibm-cloud-docs/hs-crypto/troubleshooting.md

 {: codeblock}
 {: tsSymptoms}

-You have not cleared (zeroized) the initialized {{site.data.keyword.hscrypto}} instance before you delete the instance.
+You have not cleared (zeroized) the initialized service instance before you delete the instance.
 {: tsCauses}

 Run the following command before you delete the instance: